Mausoleum of Shajar al-Durr: Contributions to Egyptian architecture

 Demonstrating continuity between Fatimid and Ayyubid architectural styles, both the madrasa and mosque emphasize Fatimid-derived exterior ornamentation.
 This included stucco keel-arches, which left "a lasting legacy" on Cairo and eventually became "a hallmark of Mamluk architecture".
 One year after his death, in 1250, the remains of Sultan al-Salih were installed within his tomb.
 Her decision to build his tomb adjacent to the madrasa he commissioned became "an innovation that was followed in the endowed complexes of the Mamluks".
 This began a trend in Cairo in which the tomb of a patron would be attached to a religious or charitable complex that they had contributed to the city and is seen in the connection of the tomb and his madrasa.
 The Islamic architectural historian D. Fairchild Ruggles has argued that in doing this, Shajar al-Durr effectively changed the course of Egyptian architecture from then on.

+The Mamluk Sultan Qalawun is sometimes credited for introducing golden glass mosaics to Egypt in the 1280s.
+While some accounts suggest that Qalawun had the mosaics installed in Shajar al-Durr's mausoleum, this is unconfirmed and the mosaics were most likely constructed under al-Durr's patronage.

 Restorations

 Renovations and research continue on the complex.
-Historic accounts suggest that Qalawun, who came to rule as a Mamluk Sultan in the years following Shajar al-Durr's death, possibly added gilded mosaics to the mausoleum in the 1280s.
-However, these accounts are unconfirmed and most likely were constructed by al-Durr herself.
-Centuries later in 1902 and 1927–1930, the Comité de Conservation des Monuments de l’art Arabe conducted preservation on the mausoleum by recovering its exterior surfaces and removing crumbled fabric.
+In 1902 and 1927–1930, the Comité de Conservation des Monuments de l’art Arabe conducted preservation on the mausoleum by recovering its exterior surfaces and removing crumbled fabric.
 Again in 1990–2006, the Ministry of State for Antiquities preserved its appearance by adding another stucco finish layer to the building.
 Finally, during the building's 4th restoration headed by Athar Lina and overseen by May al-Ibrashy in 2015 and 2016, restoration efforts uncovered the presence of wall paintings in the transition zone of the mausoleum.
 These paintings, dated to the same year as the dome's construction in 1251, contained motifs of greenish-blue lotus buds and swirling arabesque in poly-lobed panels.